mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ### Custom comparator

-The Grid handles sorting and applies different comparators in columns according to their types.
+The grid handles sorting and applies different comparators in columns according to their types.
 The component handles sorting natively for the following types:

 - string
 - number
 - date
+- dateTime

 To extend or modify this behavior in a specific column, you can pass in a custom comparator, and override the `sortComparator` prop of the `ColDef` interface.